-Frank’s Scouting journey began in Arizona.
-He was first enrolled in Troop 1 and Troop 3 in Prescott, Arizona.
 In 1956, he and his family moved to Riverside, California.
-Frank joined Troop 111 and was inducted into Tahquitz lodge # 127 in 1957.
-The Lodge Chief was Don Fitzloff, who would have a huge influence on Frank over the years.
+Frank joined Troop 111 as a Second Class Scout and would be inducted into Tahquitz Lodge # 127 in 1957.
+The Lodge Chief at the time was Don Fitzloff, who would have a huge influence on Frank over the years.

 In 1959, Frank joined the staff at Camp Emerson.
 Big Oak Flats was a new campsite at the time.
 Wes Wilson, a professional Scouter and future Scout Executive of Mount Whitney Area Council in Visalia, asked Frank if wanted to stay at camp and staff for the final 3 or 4 weeks.
 The pay was a dollar per day, and Frank said yes.